Portugal [Country Info]

 • Algarve: Famous for its stunning beaches and tourist resorts.

-Tourism
+Tourism In Portugal

 Tourism plays a vital role in Portugal’s economy, attracting millions of visitors each year who come to explore its historical sites, natural beauty, and vibrant culture.
 Popular tourist destinations include Lisbon, Porto, Sintra, and the Algarve region.
 Lisbon is celebrated for its historic neighborhoods like Alfama and Bairro Alto, while Porto is famous for its port wine cellars along the Douro River.